The Competing Values Framework

 These are the types of questions the CVF model invites us to ask.
 There are no “right” answers, but many people would probably put SumUp somewhere in the Create quadrant.

 On the flexibility vs. focus dimension, we are clearly toward the “flexible” end of the spectrum.
-We see autonomy and agility as keys to our past, present, and future success, and we pride ourselves on being a flat organization with minimal bureaucracy and a focus on innovation.
+We see autonomy and agility as keys to our past, present, and future success, and we pride ourselves on being a flat organisation with minimal bureaucracy and a focus on innovation.
 However, as a regulated financial services company--and especially as we move toward being licensed as a bank--there is also a need for a degree of order and control.

 On the internal vs. external orientation dimension, we are probably more externally focused, in that we set and adjust our strategies and goals largely based on what we see in the market.
-But we also have core values and a clear mission that drives how we operate, and there is a recognition that our success as an organization depends not only on innovation but on nurturing our people.
+But we also have core values and a clear mission that drives how we operate, and there is a recognition that our success as an organisation depends not only on innovation but on nurturing our people.

 The original source of the four competing values framework is the book Diagnosing and Changing Organizational Culture by Robert E. Quinn and Kim S. Cameron.
 The book was published in 1983, and it introduced the framework as a way to understand and characterize organizational cultures.